-National Cancer Centre Singapore shares the various diagnostic tests to determine the presence or absence of cancer.
+National Cancer Centre Singapore (NCCS) shares the various diagnostic tests to determine the presence or absence of cancer.

 Continued from previous page.

 When to go for a cancer diagnostic test

 If you have a persistent symptom or a screening test result that suggests abnormalities, your doctor may schedule a diagnostic test to further establish the presence or absence of cancer.

 If cancer is confirmed, the diagnostic test results will assist the medical team in mapping the appropriate treatment plan targeted at the individual patient.
 Here are some of the common diagnostic tests.

 This is an examination of the inside of the gullet, stomach and duodenum.

 It is performed by using a thin flexible fibre-optic scope that is passed through the mouth and allows the doctors to examine the lining of the oesophagus (gullet) or stomach, and take a biopsy.

 It is done as an outpatient procedure under light anaesthesia.

 Magnetic Resonance Imaging (MRI)